stefro/laravel-lang-country/docs/usage/language-switcher.md

 ## Create a language selector

 It's really easy to create a language selector!
 You can use `LangCountry::langSelectorHelper()`.
-TThe output will be based on the `allowed` list of your config file.
+The output will be based on the `allowed` list of your config file.
 It will return an array with the following example:

 ``` php
 Array